SANdood/Ecobee/README.md

   * Help Applications: The Mode/Program helper app will now add a message to the location's Notifications log when it changes the thermostats' Program (Climate).
 This should appear as an extension to the <code>"I have changed mode to [SmartThings mode]..."</code> notification, and appears as <code>"and I have also set the [thermostat name] to [thermostat program name]</code>"
   * Thermostat attributes: Virtually ALL of the significant thermostat attributes provided by the Ecobee API are now reflected in the thermostat device as Attributes.
 This allows SmartThings developers to query more detail about a specific thermostat without having to interface to the API directly.
 The accessible Attributes (and the current values) appear in the device report for each thermostat; these can be accessed programatically as <code><i>deviceId</i>.currentValue("<i>AttributeName</i>")</code>
   * Internal Data Store: Of necessity to impliment its efficient use of the Ecobee API, the Ecobee (Connect) SmartApp maintains a rather large amount of static data (in atomicState).
 This adds some computational and memory overhead, and therefor every effort has been made to reduce repeated calls for atomicState data, to store as little data as efficiently possible, and to update that data as infrequently as possible.
+   * Each of the Ecobee API data objects is now stored in a separate atomicState Map.
+The Map <code>atomicState.thermostatData[]</code> no longer stores ALL the data for ALL the thermostats and sensors.
+Instead, it only includes the requested subset of data returned by the last call to the Ecobee API.
+(This necessitated an extensive overhaul of the original code to change how the stored data is accessed, since each object can now be independently updated).
     * NOTE: There is still room to further reduce the amount of data stored in atomicState, I just haven't felt the urge to delve into the operational complexity this would add.
 Unless SmartThings says we have to change this, it will likely remain as-is.

 * <b>Bug Fixes</b>
-  * The older code would sometimes truncate decimal values to an integer, changing (for example) 72.8° into 72°, while the thermostat   itself would display this as 73°.
+  * The prior version would sometimes truncate decimal values to an integer, changing (for example) 72.8° into 72°, while the thermostat   itself would display this as 73°.
 All decimal values are now mathematically rounded, such that 72.4° displays as 72°, and 72.5° displays as 73° (if decimal precision is set to 0).
-  * The old code defined a "sleep()" command, and allowed you to request Sleep mode via button press in the UI - these never worked (in fact, silently failed) because it is not possible to overload the built-in sleep() function of the SmartThings/Groovy/S3 environment.
-Thus, the sleep() call has been replaced with two new calls: asleep() and night().
-The UI now properly supports changing to sleep() mode.
+  * The prior version defined a "sleep()" command, and allowed you to request Sleep mode via button press in the UI - these never worked (in fact, silently failed) because it is not possible to overload the built-in sleep() function of the SmartThings/Groovy/Amazon S3 environment.
+Thus, the sleep() call has been replaced with two new calls: asleep() and night(), and the UI now properly supports changing to sleep() mode.

 Notes, Warning and Caveats
 --------------------------